Louis van Gaal

-Before his career as a coach, Van Gaal played as a midfielder for Royal Antwerp, Telstar, Sparta Rotterdam, Ajax and AZ Alkmaar.
+Before his career as a coach, Van Gaal played as a midfielder for Royal Antwerp, Telstar, Sparta Rotterdam, Ajax and AZ.
 He is also a qualified physical education teacher, and worked at high schools during his career as a semi-professional footballer.
 After a brief spell as an assistant coach at AZ, Van Gaal served as an assistant under Leo Beenhakker at Ajax, and eventually took over as head coach in 1991.
 Under his lead, the club won three Eredivisie titles, the UEFA Cup and the UEFA Champions League.
 He moved to Barcelona in 1997 and won two league titles and one Copa del Rey, but left after disagreements with the club's hierarchy.

 Van Gaal was then appointed at the Netherlands, but failed to qualify for the 2002 FIFA World Cup.
 This preceded another brief spell at Barcelona, before he returned to AZ, where he won an Eredivisie title, the club's second ever in its history.
 He moved to Bayern Munich in 2009, and in Germany won the Bundesliga, the DFB-Pokal and reached the final of the UEFA Champions League.
 He returned to manage the Netherlands for a second time, where he led the nation to a third-place finish at the 2014 FIFA World Cup.
-He was hired by Manchester United later that summer, where he won the FA Cup, before being dismissed in 2016.
-Despite announcing his retirement due to family reasons in 2019, Van Gaal returned to management in August 2021, when he was appointed as head coach of the Netherlands for a third time.
+He was appointed manager of Manchester United later that summer, where he won the FA Cup before he was dismissed only days later.
+Despite announcing his retirement in 2019, due to family reasons, Van Gaal returned to management in August 2021, when he was appointed as head coach of the Netherlands for a third time.
+He retired from management after the 2022 FIFA World Cup.

 Playing and early coaching career

 Van Gaal was born in Amsterdam.
 As a youngster, he started playing for the Amsterdam amateur side RKSV de Meer.
 At the age of 20, he joined the second team of Ajax, but was never chosen to play in the first team, which at the time boasted players such as Johan Cruyff and Johan Neeskens in the midfield positions.
 He was loaned to Belgian First Division side Royal Antwerp playing under Guy Thys with whom he was runner-up in the Belgian top division in 1974 and 1975.
-During his time with Antwerp, Van Gaal suffered a broken nose in a friendly against K.V.
-Kortrijk.
+During his time with Antwerp, Van Gaal suffered a broken nose in a friendly against Kortrijk.
 After four years spent in Belgium, he returned to his homeland and made his Eredivisie debut for Telstar under the guidance of manager, Mircea Petescu, whom he followed to Sparta Rotterdam.
 He later joined AZ, where he also became assistant coach in 1986.
 After a short career at AZ, he returned to Ajax to become Leo Beenhakker's assistant.
 When Beenhakker left in 1991, Van Gaal took over as manager.